HCanber/assemblyscript-ts-template/as-minimal-portable/README.md

 - `index.d.ts` contains the type definitions
 - `index.js` contains implementations for javascript

-If you want to use the full portable library, reference `assemblyscript/std/portable`:
+If you want to use the full portable library, reference `assemblyscript/std/portable`.
+Update:

 | File                                                  | Change                                          |
 | ----------------------------------------------------- | ----------------------------------------------- |